…Remember tomorrow – Sen Wabara

 Reacting to the development in an interview with Vanguard, the immediate-past Secretary to the State Government, Dr Eme Okoro, asked the Governor to jettison the idea as it would only amount to mortgaging the future of Abians.

-“If any bank approves of such loan, we will go to the bank and say no. The House of Assembly must be informed about it and should discuss it to determine the merit or otherwise.
+“If any bank approves of such loan we will go to bank and say no. The House of Assembly must be informed about it and should discuss it to determine the merit or otherwise.

 “Over burdening our people with all these loan portfolios is not necessary”.

-In his reaction, former Minister of State for Mines and Steel Development, Dr Uche Ogah, advised banks and commercial institutions not to go into any shoddy deals with Abia government as the incoming administration will not sweep any suspicious deal under the carpet.
+In his reaction, former Minister of State for Mines and Steel Development, Dr Uche Ogah, advised banks and commercial institutions not to go into any shoddy deals with Government as the incoming administration will not sweep any suspicious deal under the carpet.

-Asked what he would do assuming he becomes Ikpeazu’s successor, Ogah said:”Once I look at the records and see that my predecessor used it judiciously, then the state will repay because government is a continuum.
+Asked what he would do assuming he became Ikpeazu’s successor, Ogah said:”Once I look at the records and see that my predecessor used it judiciously, then the state will repay because Government is a Continuum.

 “But if I discover it was borrowed and squandered, then it has to be vomited”.